gregecmaregec/gregecmaregec.github.io/_projects/foreword.md

 title: Foreword
 img: assets/itfa/foreword_thumbnail.jpg
 nav: true
-description: And a wordbook for AI terms used in the project
+description: And wordbook for AI terms used in this report
 importance: 1
 ---
 <br>